-Board members and Alternates serve for one period between ordinary EITI Members' Meetings but are eligible for re-nomination (Article 9.3).
-Some constituencies have decided to set limits on the number of periods that a Board member or an Alternate can sit through their constituency guidelines.
+Board members and alternates serve for one period between ordinary EITI Members' Meetings but are eligible for re-nomination (Article 9.3).
+Some constituencies have decided through their constituency guidelines to set limits on the number of periods that a Board member or an alternate can sit.